canjs/canjs/docs/can-guides/introduction/comparison.md

   .distinctUntilChanged();
 ```

-...where data flows through functions, that convert, filter and transform that data and pass it on to callbacks over time.
+…where data flows through functions, that convert, filter and transform that data and pass it on to callbacks over time.

 **CanJS** supports a more Object Oriented approach: